I Wish I'd Bought (More Of) These Consumer Stocks

 With the market rising back, and with volatility coming with some frequency during the past week, this is an excellent time to look at things we should have done.

-The point is to formulate a strategy to go with your overall investment approach in case we move down - or in case we in fact don't move back.
+The point is to formulate a strategy to go with your overall investment approach in case we move down - or in case, we in fact don't move back.

-I look back on the Pandemic crash wishing i had invested either in certain companies - or more in certain companies.
+I look back on the Pandemic crash wishing I had invested either in certain companies - or more in certain companies.
 This is part 1 of that list.

 In the early stages of the pandemic, I began finalizing my approach to investing that I've used for a few months now.
-I categorize into sectors, classes, undervaluation, and qualities based on company fundamentals, and I found that for me, this works well to separate undervalued opportunities from one another.
+I categorize into sectors, classes, undervaluation, and qualities based on company fundamentals, and I found that, for me, this works well to separate undervalued opportunities from one another.

 The fact is, there's always undervaluation to be had in the market in some shape or form.
 The trick is to decide what to go for in terms of risk, allocation, and other factors.
 One thing I noted, especially during 2019, is that it's not hard at all to be lead astray by siren calls of higher returns in exchange for a higher risk - and the resulting portfolio allocation into comparatively undesirable alternatives in the long term is one thing I'm handling even today.

 The approach has already paid off, as I see it.
 Rather than investing in comparatively risky alternatives with higher yields, I've focused on only qualitative companies with excellent credit ratings, moats, and safeties which all score a very high score/class on my list.
-The capital appreciation of these investments alone have outpaced broader indices in the short term and put me in a very comfortable position as to how to move forward.
+The capital appreciation of these investments alone has outpaced broader indices in the short term and put me in a very comfortable position as to how to move forward.

-The only thing I regret is in fact, not pushing deeper at the time.
+The only thing I regret is, in fact, not pushing deeper at the time.
 We may all kick ourselves for that, but if you're like me and don't believe we'll see a retesting of the March 2020 lows in the near future, you're probably also looking back.
 You're looking at what you invested in, what you "should" have invested more in, and what you ignored.

-It's what I've been doing, and I've created an extensive secondary watch list in case we see either a move down again or COVID-related earnings pressure which pushes certain companies below a certain level.
+It's what I've been doing, and I've created an extensive secondary watch list in case we see either a move down again or COVID-related earnings pressure, which pushes certain companies below a certain level.

 The purpose of this article is therefore simple.
 I'm identifying both successful investment allocations, as well as allocations I should have made.
-In this article we look specifically at companies in various parts of the consumer sectors - such as staples and discretionaries.
+In this article, we look specifically at companies in various parts of the consumer sectors - such as staples and discretionaries.

 1. Whirlpool (WHR)

-Whirlpool is an old favorite of mine, that seems to be truly underfollowed, underappreciated and underestimated here based on the amount of articles and followers - so let me clarify what I did with my position.
+Whirlpool is an old favorite of mine, that seems to be truly underfollowed, underappreciated, and underestimated here based on the amount of articles and followers - so let me clarify what I did with my position.

 I've mostly drawn deep on Whirlpool during periods of extreme undervaluation.
 I'm talking 50% or more compared to my fair value target, with yields approaching 5%.
 Because of this, my YoC is currently 4.95%, the stock has appreciated over 45% compared to my cost basis, and it's reached a 1% portfolio stake following Corona.